Because I think you should learn to cook (if you haven’t already), I’m giving my top 10 tips for cooking with colitis.

 Say “no” to pan spray.

 Most pan sprays include ingredients like; soy lecithin, dimethyl silicone, and propellant.
 None of those are good for the gut.
 And furthermore, some pan sprays even contain the dreaded gluten.
 I learned the hard way.
 You don’t have to.
-Choose instead the only pan spray I use –THIS ONE, or “coaters” such as; olive oil, coconut oil, ghee butter or red palm oil.
+Choose instead the only pan spray I use –THIS ONE, or “coaters” such as; olive oil, coconut oil, or ghee butter.

 As I mentioned in #3, broiling is better than baking or frying.
 Slow cooking is even better.
 I highly recommend a slow cooker.
 Bonus: you’ll be a multi-tasking wizard!
 (Updated in 2018 to add that the same can be achieved for almost all things with the Instant Pot.
 Ahem – Apple Cider anyone?)